 Cocker Spaniels are known to a have reputation for being smelly.
 There are several reasons why a Cocker Spaniel may smell so bad such as ear infections, skin infections, breath odor, smelly anal glands, and so on.
 This is common, especially for older Cocker Spaniels

-However, the smell can differ from one Cocker Spaniel to another with some having very strong odors.
+However, the smell can differ from Cocker Spaniel to another with some having very strong odors.

-For you to stop the smell you have to know what exactly is causing your dog to smell that bad.
+For you to stop the smelling you have to know what exactly is causing your dog to smell that bad.

 Related guide: How to stop your Cocker Spaniel from barking a lot.